SebastianNi/creating_customer_segments/README.md

-# Project: Predicting Boston Housing Prices
+# Project: Creating Customer Segments
 ## My 3rd Project in the Machine Learning Engineer Nanodegree at [Udacity](https://www.udacity.com/)

 ### Link to the Udacity project repository